Table of Contents

 Without consistent rental payments, you may end up experiencing monthly losses as you struggle to keep up with your mortgage and your operating expenses.
 The lack of consistent, timely rental payments will significantly impede your journey toward financial independence.
 And, it’ll reduce your ability to make future real estate investment purchases.

-If you’re struggling to recoup rental payments from your tenants in a timely manner, change your strategy immediately!
-You’ll have to work to redefine your relationship with your tenants, and change the way they view you as a landlord.
-But be advised: It’s important to be tactful about reclaiming tenant payments on time, so you don’t damage your landlord-tenant relationship in the process.
+If you’re struggling to recoup rental payments from your tenants promptly, change your strategy immediately!
+You’ll have to work to redefine your relationship with your tenants and change the way they view you as a landlord.
+But be advised: It’s important to be tactful about reclaiming tenant payments and making them pay on time in the future, so you don’t damage your landlord-tenant relationship in the process.

 Encouraging timely payment

-3. Create on-time payment incentives: Consider offering small discounts or other types of incentives for timely payments, or if the tenant agrees to use your payment method of choice.
+Consider offering small discounts or other types of incentives for timely payments, or if the tenant agrees to use your payment method of choice.
 Discounts as small as 1 percent could go a long way toward incentivizing your tenant to meet their financial obligations on-time.
-This is often a last resort and should only be used if you have a longstanding, positive relationship with a previously stable tenant.
+This is often the last resort and should only be used if you have a longstanding, positive relationship with a previously stable tenant.

-4. Report rental payments to a credit bureau: If you aren’t already, begin reporting your tenants’ rental payments to a credit bureau.
-This way, tenants are rewarded for good behavior and penalized for bad behavior.
+If you aren’t already, begin reporting your tenants’ rental payments to a credit bureau.
+This way, tenants are rewarded for good behaviour and penalized for bad behaviour.
 The onus won’t be on you to penalize the tenants for late payment – instead, their credit score will deflate.

-5. Offer discounts for paying in bulk: One way to ensure you receive rental payments on time is by offering significant discounts for tenants who choose to pay rent in multi-month blocks.
+One way to ensure your tenant will pay on time is by offering significant discounts for tenants who choose to pay rent in multi-month blocks.
 You should offer a fairly large discount for tenants able and willing to pay for many months of rent upfront.
 This provides your investment business with a noteworthy, one-time influx of cash.